vigneshavm/Interview-questions/JS Q.md

 #### **Union Types**

-**Interviewer**: What are union types in TypeScript?

-**Answer**: Union types in TypeScript allow a variable to hold one of several types.
+ Union types in TypeScript allow a variable to hold one of several types.
 It’s useful when a variable could accept different types of values, and we want to ensure type safety while maintaining flexibility.

 **Example**:
 ```typescript